arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 The Set RPC is used to modify states.

-The SetRequest message uses the fields replace, update and replace:
+The SetRequest message uses the following fields:
 - "delete" field: A set of paths which are to be removed from the data tree.
 - "replace" field: A set of "Update messages" indicating elements of the data tree whose content is to be replaced.
 - "update" field: A set of "Update messages" indicating elements of the data tree whose content is to be updated.